God’s work intention is ‘to do with all’ His Creation. He started this on the 7th day and continues to care for all the descendants of Adam and Eve.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, God ‘to do with’ His Work–to make them on 7th Day, to Take Care of His Creation
+Please use the Social Network links just below to share this information from The Explanation, God ‘to do with’ His Work–to make them on 7th Day, to Take Care of His Creation